voyem/USBian/README.md

 1. Help you identify your USB drive.
 2. Let you choose between **Lite** (CLI only) and **Base** (XFCE Desktop).
 3. Automatically download the ISO, flash it, and configure persistence.
-### Windows Setup (Graphical Wizard)

-> **⚠️ SECURITY WARNING:** This installer requires administrative privileges to format and write to USB drives.
-Because it is a custom-compiled application, Windows SmartScreen may flag it as "unrecognized."
-You can verify the source code (`gui_installer.go`) in this repository.

-1. Download `USBian_Installer.exe` from this repository.
-...
-2. Run the installer.
-It features a user-friendly **Graphical Setup Wizard**.
-3. Select your USB drive and click **Start Installation**.
-4. The wizard will automatically download, verify, and reassemble the system image for you.
-5. Once ready, use **Rufus** or **BalenaEtcher** to flash the resulting `USBian_Restore.img.gz` to your drive.

 ---